 Pregnancy health Pregnancy 10 things you didn’t know about your baby While you may hear many myths and rumours about your pregnancy, some of the stranger stories are actually true, these are our top 10 strange but true facts 1 of Ad break That’s not where it should beYour baby’s intestines actually grow outside her body, in the umbilical cord to be exact.
 They will have moved into her intestines by week eight though.
 E = MC2 While your baby is developing in the womb, she actually has a special part of her brain in which she grows her own brain cells.
 The ‘germinal matrix’ as it’s called, disappears shortly after birth.
 Mum’s the wordIf you’re having a girl, by 13 weeks she’ll have approximately two million eggs inside of her.
 This number drops over the next two trimesters to reach a final total of around one million eggs.
 Long beautiful hairThere’s apparently some truth to the rumour that if you experience heartburn while your pregnant, your baby will have lots of hair.
 It’s believed the hormones that heartburn also influences hair growth in foetuses.
 Continue slideshow > It’s all in the eyesFor the first 12 weeks in the womb, your baby’s eyes grow on the side of her head!
 By the 12th week though, they start to move closer together and by around week 20 they’re in their usual place, and are able to open by week 22.
 My heart was beating fastYour baby’s heart beats twice as fast as yours.
 By week five all four chambers are fully developed and by week 16 it pumps as much as six gallons of blood a day.
 Talented handsFrom week 12 your baby’s nails start growing and at 13 weeks her fingerprints will be in place.
 There’s even a chance that she may scratch herself before she’s born!
 I dreamed a dreamResearchers in the US discovered that up to 70% of mums-to-be who dreamt that they knew if their baby was a boy or a girl ended up with the child of their dreams – literally!
 The researchers have no clue as to how these mums knew the sex of their baby, but somehow they did.
 Continue slideshow > Breast behaviourBoth boys and girls are born with small breast buds, as a result of your hormones.
 They soon disappear though.
 Shields up Before your baby’s born, the immunities that you’ve built up to viruses such as chicken pox and measles are passed onto her.
 Meaning that she’s protected for the first six months of her life.
-By Matt Fricker Comments Latest on MadeForMums James Corden, Julia Carey and children - family facts The baby name Sam Faiers spent 4 WEEKS choosing This man just passed a bill requiring all men's toilets in NYC to have baby changing facilities Is THIS why we love (and hate) tinsel so much?
+By Matt Fricker Comments Latest on MadeForMums 2018's celebrity babies - who gave birth this year?
+Amy Childs reveals her 6-month bump - and visits the MadeForMums Buggy Testing track Constance Hall and children - family facts Is it safe to cover your baby's pram with a blanket in hot weather?